Quasi-Experimental Shift-Share Research Designs: Appendix Figures and Tables

 {}

-\begin{singlespace} \begin{adjustwidth*}{1.5cm}{1.5cm} { {}Notes: This table estimates the shift-share IV regression from column 3 of Table 4 and Table C1, for different outcomes, allowing the treatment coefficient to vary by period.
+\begin{singlespace} { {} Notes: This table reports coefficient estimates for versions of the shift-share IV specification in column 3 of Tables 4 and C1, allowing the treatment coefficient to vary by period.
 This specification uses two endogenous treatment variables (treatment interacted with period indicators) and two corresponding shift-share instruments.
-Controls include lagged manufacturing shares interacted with period dummies, period fixed effects, Census division fixed effects, and start-of-period conditions (\% college educated, \% foreign-born, \% employment among women, \% employment in routine occupations, and the average offshorability index).
-Exposure-robust standard errors, obtained by the equivalent shock-level regressions, allow for clustering at the level of three-digit SIC codes.}\end{adjustwidth*} \end{singlespace}
+The controls are the same as in column 3 of Table 4.
+SIC3-clustered exposure-robust standard errors are obtained by the equivalent shock-level regressions and reported in parentheses.}{ } \end{singlespace}

 {}